 However it's also easy to make your own sweet black sesame paste, you just need to follow these simple steps!

 One of the key features of black sesame paste is the fact that the sesame seeds are toasted before they're put into desserts.
 This helps extract the flavour and gives them an earthy and more intense nutty flavour that works perfectly in sweets.

-As the sesame seeds are black, it can be difficult to tell whether they are burning or not.
-I recommend to keep the seeds moving in the pan (either by shaking or stirring) and take them off the heat after a few minutes or when you start to smell the sesame aroma.
+Because the sesame seeds are black, it can be difficult to tell whether they are burning or not.
+I recommend keeping the heat low, move the seeds continuously (either by shaking or stirring) and take them off the heat after a few minutes or when you start to smell the sesame aroma.